IvanPlisyakov/Material-Complexity-Visualizer/Documentation/Troubleshooting.md

 **Possible causes and solutions:**

+1. **Wires toggle is off.** Check the MCV dropdown → Wires section.
+If Wires are disabled, coloring won't apply.
+Enable the toggle.

-1. **Low cost material.** If every wire has very low cost, they all appear white.
+2. **Low cost material.** If every wire has very low cost, they all appear white.
 Switch to **Absolute** normalization to use a fixed scale.

-2. **Wrong mode for the material.** A material with no texture samples will show all-white in Samples mode.
+3. **Wrong mode for the material.** A material with no texture samples will show all-white in Samples mode.
 Switch to a mode that matches the material's content.

-3. **Normalization mismatch.** In **P95** or **Max** normalization, if one wire is vastly more expensive than all others, the rest appear white by comparison.
+4. **Normalization mismatch.** In **P95** or **Max** normalization, if one wire is vastly more expensive than all others, the rest appear white by comparison.
 Try **Absolute** normalization.

 ### Wires are colored but don't change when switching modes